 27. Take It Slow

 Cruise into savings by capping your cruise control at 50 mph.
 As you go over that magic number, your fuel efficiency starts to tank rapidly.
-The DOE estimates that each 5 miles per hour you drive over 50 comes out to about 18 cents more per gallon of gas.
+The DOE estimates that slowing down by 5 to 10 miles per hour comes out to about $3.46 per gallon of gas.

 28. Wiper Blades Need Love, Too